nexpy/nexpy/_sources/pythongui.rst.txt

             return self.make_params(amplitude=data.max(), Tc=x.mean(), beta=0.33)

 .. warning:: Prior to v0.12.6, NeXpy defined its own system for
              generating fitting functions.
-This system is now deprecated, but legacy functions are still available at the end of the model list.
-If you have produced your own functions in the past, they will also be on this list.
-             However, we recommend that all new functions now adhere to LMFIT model definitions.
+In v2.0.0, this system is no longer supported.
+Legacy functions should be converted into valid LMFIT models.

 Importing NeXus Data
 --------------------